travier/fedora-sysexts/chromium/README.md

 # chromium

-Alternative to the Flatpak which has known issues.
+Alternative to the Flatpak which has known limitations.